hathibelagal-dev/TVBrowser/README.md

 - Quick navigation (several shortcuts available if you use a bluetooth keyboard)
 - Fully native, so it's fast and has a small footprint
 - Based on your Android TV's `WebView`
+- Blocks most common types of ads and trackers